 From the Actions sidebar, select Add Relying Party Trust.
 The Add Relying Party Trust Wizard opens.

 In the Select Data Source page, click on the Enter Data About the Party Manually option and click Next.

-In the Specify Display Name page, enter a display name of your choice and also add additional notes if required.
+On the Specify Display Name screen, enter a display name of your choice, and additional notes if required.
 Click Next.

-In the Choose Profile page, click on the ADFS FS profile button.
+On the Choose Profile screen, click on the ADFS FS profile button.
 Click Next.

 On the Configure Certificate screen, the default settings have already been applied.
 Click Next.